Media Contact Information:

-Norcross is known as 'the place to imagine."
+Norcross is known as 'a place to imagine."
 This historic town, with a downtown fully located on the National Register of Historic Places, has a drive to bring arts, music and a creative flair to every event and restaurant.
 Downtown restaurants are dotted with local artwork, and one of Atlanta's top juried art festivals, the Norcross Art Fest, is held here every October.

 Historic Lawrenceville is anchored by the 1885 Gwinnett Historic Courthouse, home of notorious publisher Larry Flynt's trial and shooting.
-There's a rooftap bar, live music, shops, antiques and it's the home of metro Atlanta's top professional theater, the Aurora Theatre.
+There's a rooftop bar, live music, shops, antiques and it's the home of metro Atlanta's top professional theater, the Aurora Theatre.
 Historic Buford is home of the Tannery Row Artist Colony, and Downtown Duluth's Town Green is a hotbed of festivals, special events and more.

 The BAPS Hindu Temple is the largest temple in the U.S. and one of metro Atlanta's most spectacular cultural highlights.
 Visitors can tour the temple and guided tours are available.
 Tour highlights include the viewing of the sacred deities and the Aarti Ceremony.
-The entire mandir was carved by hand.
+The entire Mandir was carved by hand.
 See website for dress restrictions and viewing times.